Jobs at NICHD

 The Section on DNA Replication, Repair, and Mutagenesis utilizes several model organisms to understand the role of low-fidelity DNA polymerases in genome (in)stability.
 Current projects include investigating their roles in the evolution of antibiotic resistance in bacteria; the promotion of mutagenesis in Mycobacterium tuberculosis; and the DNA polymerase iota in human cells.

-This fellowship is open to individuals with fewer than 5 years of postdoctoral experience.
-The successful applicant will be expected to lead their own project as well as to contribute to collaborative research efforts in the lab.
+Four available fellowship positions within the lab are open to individuals with fewer than 5 years of postdoctoral experience.
+Successful applicants will be expected to lead their own project as well as to contribute to collaborative research efforts in the lab.
 They also should have at least one first-authored publication, and a strong background in one, or more, of the following disciplines:

 • Protein expression, purification, and characterization